Schwarber HR, Segura, Phillies top Padres 4-2, lead NLCS 2-1 – KION546

 AP Sports Writer

+“It’s just the way we handle the pressure in Dominican Republic.
+Even when we play winter ball, we’ve got guys in the stands, hey, when you get out, we’re going to kill you,” he said.
+“We’re going to do something bad to you.
+It’s just the way we play the game out there.”

+Segura simply had to survive an error and mental miscue — and no threats of violence — and also thrived in the chaos with a Gold Glove-worthy dive to save one hit and added a clutch knock of his own — one that moved Philadelphia a win closer to the World Series.

-PHILADELPHIA (AP) — Kyle Schwarber led off with his latest scintillating home run, Jean Segura atoned for a run-scoring error with a go-ahead single and the Philadelphia Phillies edged the San Diego Padres 4-2 on Friday night to take a 2-1 lead in the NL Championship Series.
+Kyle Schwarber led off with his latest scintillating home run, Segura atoned for a run-scoring error with a go-ahead single and the Phillies edged the San Diego Padres 4-2, giving them a 2-1 lead in the best-of-seven matchup.

 Game 4 is Saturday at Citizens Bank Park.